aharita/engineer-to-leader/docs/manager-to-director/module-7/index.md

 *Brief, bright, and gone.*

-Executives have the attention span of a gnat and the memory of an elephant.
+Executives have the attention span of a gnat and the memory of an elephant (for things that hurt them).
 Do not show them Jira.
+They will fall asleep.
 Show them: **Red/Yellow/Green.**
 Never lie.
 They will find out.
+And they will remember.

 **Real-world scenarios:**